Navigating the Common Application: Courses & Grades Report & Self-Reported Academic Record & Transcript System

 Virginia Polytechnic Institute and State University (Virginia Tech) – required

-COLLEGES AND UNIVERSITIES THAT USE THE GCR INCLUDE:*
+COLLEGES AND UNIVERSITIES THAT USE THE CGR INCLUDE:*

-*Check the websits of the colleges on your list for updated information and accruracy.
+*Check the websites of the colleges on your list for updated information and accuracy.

 American College of Thessaloniki (Greece)